sdsu-its/book-i-clicker-quickstart/README.md

-# i>clicker Quick Start Guide
+# i>clicker / REEF Quick Start Guide

 i>clicker is an in-class response system used to quickly and easily poll or quiz students during class. i>clicker can be used to test comprehension, conduct before-and-after comparisons, gather opinions, and more.
+REEF is the web-based version which faculty may choose to enable as part of their classroom polling.

-The i>clicker Instructor kit consists of a base receiver, a blue Instructor remote, and i>clicker software.
-Each student should have their own white remote or, if enabled , a mobile device which is used to select responses during a polling session.
+The standard i>clicker instructor kit consists of a base receiver, a blue instructor remote, and i>clicker software.
+Each student should have their own white remote or, if enabled, a web-enabled device which is used to select responses during a polling session.
+(Smartphone and tablet users will need to download the REEF app from the appropriate store.)

 ## Software

 The i>clicker software is packaged in a single folder which includes the i>clicker app, as well as the Blackboard integration for use at San Diego State University.
-The latest version of the software can be obtained by visiting the FIT Center, which is located in Adams Humanities, Room 1109.
-We also provide appropriate language for your course syllabus and instructions for students.
+The latest version of the software can be obtained by visiting the FIT Center, Adams Humanities, Room 1109.
+We can provide appropriate language for your course syllabus and instructions for students.

 ## Instructor Kit